yolken/yolken-blog/site/_posts/2021-04-06-senior-engineer-plateau.md

 This might come across as a bit extreme, but if you really care about career advancement then the most important thing is to find a company and a role where the work and evaluation criteria match your strengths.
-As mentioned above, I feel that I'm strongest on the productivity side and less good at the "cross team coordination", "high-level architecture", and other dimensions that high-level ICs are promoted for.
+As mentioned above, I feel that I'm strongest on the productivity side and less good at the "cross team coordination", "high-level architecture leadership", and other dimensions that high-level ICs are promoted for.
 Other people, however, might excel at the latter and not want to spend all day pumping out pull requests.

 I don't have a ton of data to validate this, and this is probably an overly broad generalization, but in my experience it seems like smaller companies value productivity / "getting things done" more